 Gum disease can sneak up on you at first, though you may experience a few symptoms like bleeding gums.
 Many people have it and don’t even know it.
 In fact, it’s the leading cause of lost teeth among adults.
-If you suspect you have gum disease, we can evaluate you and provide gum disease treatment in Highland Heights to improve your oral health.Doctor Theiss on Gum Disease Treatment Read Transcript
+If you suspect you have gum disease, we can evaluate you and provide gum disease treatment in Northern Kentucky to improve your oral health.Doctor Theiss on Gum Disease Treatment Read Transcript

 We come in here.
 We check your gum.
 Gum disease not only involves the soft tissue, but it also involves the hard bony tissue that holds your teeth in place.
 So it's very important.
 If you lose enough bone, you're going to lose teeth.
 We're going to try to go over everything.
 We can do the special cleanings that it takes, get you on special programs using special devices that help keep your teeth and gums in great condition again, so we can hopefully cure that gum disease and keep you on a good path to dental health.

 In addition to stopping the disease in its early stages, our deep cleaning treatment will:

 - Restore the healthy pink appearance of your gums and keep them from receding

 - Potentially lower your risk of conditions associated with gum disease, including diabetes and Alzheimer’s disease

 - Improve your overall oral health by removing bacteria that causes decay, disease, and infection